-Columns 6 & 12 contain one monoclonal antibody.
+Columns 4, 8 & 12 contain a lysate of the bovine kidney cell line that was used as a substrate to propagate the viruses.
+We thus have a genuine negative control to differentiate the virus-specific antibodies from those directed against the antigenic determinants of the kidney cells used for their replication.
 Using such a control reduces the number of false positives considerably.
-The test sera and plasma are diluted 1:100 in an appropriate buffer and incubated on the plate for one hour at 21°C +/- 3°C. The plate is washed and the conjugate, a peroxidase-labelled anti-bovine IgG1 monoclonal antibody, is added to the wells.
+The test sera and plasma are diluted 1:100 in an appropriate buffer and incubated on the plate for one hour at 21°C +/- 3°C .
+The plate is washed and the conjugate, a peroxidase-labelled anti-bovine IgG1 monoclonal antibody, is added to the wells.
 The plate is reincubated at 21°C +/- 3°C for 1 hour.

 After this second incubation, the preparation is washed and the chromogen (tetramethylbenzidine) is added.
-This chromogen has the advantage of being more sensitive than the other peroxidase chromogens and not being carcinogenic.
+This chromogen has the advantages of being more sensitive than the other peroxidase chromogens and not being carcinogenic.
 If specific immunoglobulins are present in the test sera the conjugate remains bound to the corresponding microwell and the enzyme catalyses the transformation of the colourless chromogen into a pigmented compound.
 The intensity of the resulting blue colour is proportionate to the titre of specific antibody in the sample.
 The signals recorded for the negative control microwells are subtracted from the corresponding positive microwells.
-It is possible to quantify the reactivity of an unknown sample on a scale ranging from 0 to ++++++.
+It is possible to quantify the reactivity of an unknown serum on a scale ranging from 0 to ++++++.